khsu2000/florida-man-headline-generator/README.md

 * Generate a batch of headlines, option to save them to a .txt file
 * Play guessing quiz to determine if headlines are real or generated headlines

-While I added no new functionality when I refactored the code, I made sped up the runtime of multiple functions, improved the consistency of the text prompts to users, and made the code more concise.
+While I added no new functionality when I refactored the code, I sped up the runtime of multiple functions, improved the consistency of the text prompts to users, and made the code more concise.

 ## Authors
 Kevin Hsu